PrathyushTaneti/PrathyushTaneti/README.md

 ### It is a pleasure to introduce myself.

-### I am Prathyush Taneti, a seasoned software developer with expertise in the development of web, Android, and iOS applications.
+### I am Prathyush Taneti, a seasoned software developer with expertise in the development of WEB, Android, IOS, DESKTOP applications.
 ### Over the course of my career, I have successfully contributed to projects across diverse domains, including Human Resource Management (HRM) systems and Enterprise Resource Planning systems.

 ### Here are further more details of myself which might interests you.